NickAger/nickager.github.io/x2-cv.md

 #### Founding Director, <a href="#getitmade">getitmade.com</a>
 2009-2011

 A site for <a href="#getitmade">inventors & designers to market-test and manufacture products</a>.
-Full stack web development using an innovative continuation based open-source web-frame - ‘Seaside’ of which I was a significant open-source contributor and was selected as one of the core-maintainers.
+Full stack web development using an innovative continuation based open-source web-frame - [Seaside](https://github.com/SeasideSt/Seaside) of which I was a significant open-source contributor and was selected as one of the core-maintainers.
 Spoke at various conferences and developed related on-line training material.
-Deployed using Amazon EC2, Linode and Gemstone - an object database.
+Deployed using Amazon EC2, [Linode](http://linode.com) and [Gemstone](https://github.com/glassdb) - an object database.

 <br />